 - Books and Authors

-- Countries, their currencies and capital
+- Countries, their currencies, and capital

 - Newly introduced schemes

 The IB Security Assistant/Executive exam selection process involves the written exam, the descriptive paper followed by the interview cum personality test.
-Candidates appear in the IB exam will have to clear the stage 1 exam i.e., written exam.
+Candidates who appear in the IB exam will have to clear the stage 1 exam i.e., written exam.

 Candidates equal to ten times the available number of vacancies shall be called upon to appear for both Tier 2 and Tier 3.
 All those candidates who appear for Tier 2, will be provisionally admitted to appear for Tier 3.
 The Tier 2 exam will be of qualifying nature and its marks shall not be taken into account while formulating the final merit list.

-Candidates appearing for this stage are all required to score minimum 20 marks out of 50 to be considered eligible for finding their names in the final merit list.
+Candidates appearing for this stage are all required to score a minimum of 20 marks out of 50 to be considered eligible for finding their names in the final merit list.
 After the commencement of the Tier 2 exam, the ministry will release a cut off score which would be the same for all categories based on which candidates will be called on for the Interview round.

 The MHA will then hold the interview cum personality test for all the selected candidates.
 The ministry will not release any cut off score after Tier 3.

 Based on the marks scored by the candidates in Tier 1 and Tier 3, the MHA will formulate the final merit list which will consist of the names of all the finally selected candidates.
-All such candidates will then have to undergo the character test and the document verification followed by medical fitness test and some other tests.
+All such candidates will then have to undergo the character test and the document verification followed by a medical fitness test and some other tests.
 After all these tests are duly completed, the selected candidates will be recommended for appointment.